 Kieran Ryan - The Cannibal Club

-This song is sacred to so many, and for me there is very little that can beat hearing Justin Vernon jam it out alone live, but that said there is still room for special collaborations and this is one of them.
+This song is sacred for so many, and for me there is very little that can beat hearing Justin Vernon jam it out alone live, but that said there is still room for special collaborations and this is one of them.

 The Staves have been supporting Bon Iver on their US, Canadian and European tours this year and this was recorded last week at Wembley Arena.